cassidyjames/cassidyjames.github.io/_posts/2022-05-31-github-pages-jekyll-fedora-silverblue.md

 ---
-title: Developing a GitHub Pages/Jekyll Site on Fedora Silverblue
+title: Developing a GitHub Pages/Jekyll Site on Fedora Silverblue or Endless OS
 description: Documenting for my own purposes—but hopefully it's helpful!
 image: /images/blog/github-pages-jekyll-fedora-silverblue/toolbox.gif

-updated: 2022-05-31
+updated: 2022-08-31
 ---

 For the past decade, I've used Ubuntu or Ubuntu-based distributions like